Jason Hobbs, Terence Fenn & Andrea Resmini

 - Potential: the shared experience of individual practice;

 - Active: Members engage in the development of practice.

 UXD and IA can be said to probably sit most comfortably in the Active stage.
-Unfortunately, the next two stages in the lifecycle of a COP's according to Wenger are Dispersed and Memorable, which, as their names suggest, are the stages where gradual disintegration of the community happens.
+Unfortunately, according to Wenger, the next two stages in the lifecycle of a COP’s are Dispersed and Memorable which, as their names suggest, are the stages where gradual disintegration of the community happens.
 The way to counter this is to either transform the COP’s into a more permanent formation or to transfer the knowledge of the COP’s to an existing more permanent formation.